DIVERSITY & INCLUSION POLICY

-Positive action – SPWTC is committed to taking positive steps to counteract the effects of physical or cultural barriers – whether real or perceived – that restrict the opportunity for all sections of the community to participate equally and fully.
-We will ensure that we institute, support or contribute to appropriate measures or initiatives that enable access to tennis and participation in associated activities by people from any group that is underrepresented in tennis or has difficulty accessing it and that they can do so with dignity or without being singled out.
+Positive action – Leadenham Tennis Club is committed to taking positive steps to counteract the effects of physical or cultural barriers – whether real or perceived – that restrict the opportunity for all sections of the community to participate equally and fully.
+We will ensure that we institute, support or contribute to appropriate measures or initiatives that enable access to tennis and participation in associated activities by people from any group that is under-represented in tennis or has difficulty accessing it and that they can do so with dignity or without being singled out.

-- Volunteers, including committee members and councillors they recruit;
+· Volunteers, including board members and councillors they recruit;

 We recommend and support the development of good diversity and inclusion practice to:

-4. Responsibility for implementation of the Diversity and Inclusion Policy, Standards, Code of Conduct and Reporting Procedure
+4. Responsibility for implementation of the Diversity and Inclusion Policy

 Diversity and inclusion is everyone’s responsibility: not responding to discriminatory or unacceptable language and behaviour is not an option.

-- SPWTC’s committee has overall accountability for this Policy, Standards, Code of Conduct and Reporting Procedure, for being the strategic lead on diversity and inclusion objectives and for ensuring compliance with the relevant legislation.
+· The club’s Committee and Chair have overall accountability for this Policy and Reporting Procedure, for being the strategic lead on diversity and inclusion and for ensuring compliance with the relevant legislation.

-- All volunteers, coaches and members involved in tennis are responsible for raising diversity and inclusion concerns with the club’s Welfare Officer to start with; then the Safe and Inclusive Tennis team if applicable, as outlined in the Reporting Procedure.
+· All staff, consultants, coaches, officials and volunteers involved in tennis are responsible for raising diversity and inclusion concerns with the club’s Welfare Officer to start with; then the Safe and Inclusive Tennis team if applicable, as outlined in the Reporting Procedure.

-- Players, parents and guardians are responsible for upholding the Safe and Inclusive Code of Conduct and Reporting Procedure.
+· Players, parents and guardians are responsible for upholding the Code of Conduct and Reporting Procedure.

-- SPWTC will support such measures and initiatives that British Tennis may institute or take part in to advance the aims of this policy as part of our commitment to our LTA membership.
+o support measures and initiatives that British Tennis may institute or take part in to advance the aims of this policy as part of our commitment to our LTA membership.

 Where there is a diversity and inclusion concern/disclosure:

-- The individual who is told about, hears, or is made aware of the concern/disclosure is responsible for reporting such to the Welfare and Safeguarding officer.
+· The individual who is told about, hears, or is made aware of the concern/disclosure is responsible for following the Concern Reporting Procedure above